datascisteven/Melanoma-Image-Classification/README.md

 	- Loss function: for binary classification \`loss= ‘binary\_crossentropy’
 	- last Dense layer should have unit of 1 and sigmoid as activation

-I also ran the following transfer learning models on the dataset:
+I also trained the following transfer learning models with the dataset: VGG19, AlexNet, and ResNet50.

-1. VGG19
-2. AlexNet
-3. ResNet50

 ## Evaluation: